Alluxio/alluxio/docs/en/operation/StressBench.md

 #### `GetPinnedFileIdsBench`

-For the `GetPinnedFileIds` RPC.

-This benchmark calls the RPC repeatedly until duration is reached.
+Simulates workload for the `GetPinnedFileIds` RPC, and calls the RPC repeatedly until duration is reached.

 `GetPinnedFileIds` is periodically called by block workers on every heartbeat to poll the pinned file list.
 It can be expensive if the pinned file list is huge.